FC Atert Bissen: History

-After finishing 3rd in the 2024–25 Luxembourg Division of Honour Bissen were promoted to the National Division for the first time in their history after beating SC Bettembourg in the promotion play-offs, earning back-to-back promotions since an impressive campaign in the 1.
+After finishing third in the 2024–25 Luxembourg Division of Honour Bissen were promoted to the National Division for the first time in their history after beating SC Bettembourg in the promotion play-offs, earning back-to-back promotions since an impressive campaign in the 1.
 Division.

+In the 2025–26 season they shocked Luxembourgish football by winning the title on their debut in the National Division.